 After studying medicine in Florence and completing his PhD in Experimental Psychology in Cambridge, Dr Passetti trained in psychiatry at Cambridge University, UCL and St. George’s, before becoming a consultant in general adult and substance misuse psychiatry.
 Beside his private practice, he works as clinical lead for the community alcohol services in Cambridge, where he is honorary visiting clinical research fellow, and he sits on the Board of Trustees of a London substance misuse charity.
 He has published in a range of addiction topics and he is involved in major research on neurocognitive impairments associated with addiction and relapse.

-Steve as a member of the BACP and FDAP and has worked for several years in private practice specialising in the psychology of addictive behaviour.
-He has just completed his MSc in Addictions Psychology and Counselling at London South Bank University.
+Steve is a member of the BACP and FDAP and has worked for several years in private practice specialising in the psychology of addictive behaviour and holds a MSc in Addictions Psychology and Counselling at London South Bank University.
 He specialises in an integrative approach drawing on a wide variety of therapeutic modalities.
 He looks at how addiction forms psychologically, genetically and biologically.
 Steve has worked for a charity specialising with children of dysfunctional families including bullying, bereavement, domestic violence, family breakdown, neglect and trauma.
 Not only does he specialise in addiction, but Steve also has a background with several senior roles with blue chip corporate organizations and as such fully understands the complexity and difficulty how addiction impacts within the workplace.

 Dr Nasir Hannan - Lead GP